 Central Cinema is a community moviehouse located in the heart of North Knoxville's Happy Holler neighborhood.

 Central Cinema was founded by the creators of the Knoxville Horror Film Fest, who have been programming local film events for more than a decade.
 Years of sustained cultural momentum convinced us Knoxville deserves the type of eclectic film venue so many less-cool cities already enjoy.
 Hundreds of generous fans proved us right, contributing more than $30,000 to a GoFundMe campaign.
-After a year of fundraising and fine-tuning, we'll open our doors in the summer of 2018.
+After a year of fundraising and fine-tuning, we opened our doors in August 2018.

 Central Cinema's single auditorium features 4K digital projection and 96 seats custom-decorated with movie moments selected by friends and supporters.
 At the end of the adjoining gallery hallway is our concessions lounge, featuring both inside seating and a deck for good times & discussion before and after film screenings.